Federal Drug Trafficking

 Federal law prohibits the possession, transportation, sale, or manufacture of many substances, and uses harsh penalties to act as a deterrent and aid in enforcement.
 While federal drug trafficking often involves crossing state lines, entry into the United States at airports or seaports, and international organized crime, these are not required before federal drug trafficking charges may present themselves.

-These illegal substances are arranged into schedules, and have varying penalties based on where the drug in question lies in the scheduling scheme, weights possessed or manufactured, and a defendant’s criminal history.
+These illegal substances are arranged into schedules drug, and have varying penalties based on where the federal drug trafficking in question lies in the scheduling scheme, weights possessed or manufactured, and a defendant’s criminal history.

 This is in addition to any state charges that apply, and contrary to popular myth, are not merely “cancelled out” by the double jeopardy clause of the United States Constitution.